 - “Tests show that garden mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

-- Cover your mums with 4″ of leaves or mulch to give them some good insulation after the ground as frozen and there isn’t extreme fluctuations of temperature.
+- Cover your mums with 4″ of leaves or mulch to give them good insulation after the ground is frozen and there isn’t extreme fluctuations of temperature.

 Spring Time Care:

 - Take off the leaves that you bundled your mum in if they haven’t blown away already.

 - You can just snap off or trim off the dead growth.
 Be careful not to pull out or cut new growth.